 Monitoring the impact of spay/neuter programs on free-roaming cat populations.

 Are sterilization programs effective at reducing free-roaming cat populations?
 There is a collection of published research showing that spay/neuter programs can reduce feline shelter intake, feline shelter euthanasia, and cat-related nuisance complaints, and some mathematical modeling studies that support spay/neuter as an effective management strategy, but there is little evidence (one way or the other) about whether spay/neuter programs can reduce free-roaming cat numbers.
-Long term controlled experiments – the gold standard of research – have not been conducted on the impact of spay/neuter programs on free-roaming cat numbers in urban and suburban areas in North America.
+Long term controlled experiments – the gold standard of research – have not been conducted on the impact of spay/neuter programs on free-roaming cat numbers in North America.